 The mind needs an outlet.
 While others turn to mindless TV, go party crazy or zone out with reefers, I write and play music.

 On this blog you’ll find clean and quiet writing – my goal is to communicate not impress.
 As Roger Rosenblatt says, “Every life contains every other life – a fact that’s complicated enough with overloading it with excess language.”
 And I agree!

-I revel in the give-and-take of collaborative forums of workshops, groups and a space like this blog where we can talk.
-I love words, its majesty and magic when ideas, stories and thoughts released from our minds, enliven blank pages and spaces.
-That’s also creation and it is everywhere we look.
+I revel in the give-and-take of collaborative forums of workshops, groups, and spaces like this blog where we can talk.
+I love words and their majesty.
+Their magic when ideas, stories, and thoughts released from our minds enliven blank pages and spaces.
+That’s also creation, and it is everywhere we look.

 We are in constant dialogue within, with life events, and each other.
 I write to keep track of the journey.
 My words pave the path, propelled by my most dominant thought – God created me for good works; all things work together for my good.